-The bombing of Pearl Harbor was a surprise attack on a U.S. naval base by the Empire of Japan during World War II.
-The attack took place on Sunday, Dec.
-7, 1941.
-Aircraft of the Imperial Japanese Navy struck ships and installations of the U.S. Pacific Fleet at Pearl Harbor, Hawaii.
-Military installations on the island of Oahu and elsewhere were also targeted during the attack.
+Pearl Harbor was a U.S. naval base that was bombed by the Empire of Japan in a surprise attack, precipating America's full-scale involvement in World War II.
+Taking place on Sunday, Dec.
+7, 1941, the Imperial Japanese Navy sent aircraft to strikeships and installations of the U.S. Pacific Fleet at Pearl Harbor, Hawaii.
+Ships and service people at Pearl Harbor were not the only ones attacked on Dec.
+7 as military installations on the island of Oahu and elsewhere were also targeted during the attack.

-The sudden air assault devastated American naval power in the Pacific and triggered the U.S. entry into World War II.
+The sudden air assault devastated American naval power in the region and triggered the U.S. entry into World War II, beginning the Pacific War.
 The next day, President Franklin Roosevelt called Dec.
-7 "a date of infamy," in a speech to Congress, according to the U.S. Library of Congress.
+7 "a date of infamy," in a speech to Congress, according to the U.S. Library of Congress (opens in new tab).
 American entry into World War II is seen as a major turning point in the conflict against the Axis powers of Nazi Germany, Italy and Imperial Japan.

 What led to the Pearl Harbor attack?